ispras/rop-benchmark/README.md

 ![ROP Benchmark results](results.svg)

+At least one OK means at least one tool produced OK.

 Note: Ropper almost always generates a ROP chain script file, so `FAIL HIJACK`s were not evaluated.
 [results.pdf](results.pdf) contains a hyperlink for each tool repository with a specific commit hash.